askmike/gekko/docs/Exchanges.md

 ### cancelOrder

-    this.exchange.cancelOrder(order, callback);
+    this.exchange.cancelOrder(order);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
-The callback should have the parameters `err` and `succes`.
-Succes is a boolean that is reflects whether the order is succesfully canceled.

 ## Trading method's expectations